rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 == Description ==

-Let's make your Web page visitors Contact you through "WhatsApp", "WhatsApp Business" with a single Click (WhatsApp Chat, Group, Share)
+Let's make your Web page visitors Contact you through "WhatsApp" or "WhatsApp Business" with a single Click (WhatsApp Chat, Group, Share)

 WhatsApp connectivity for WordPress websites!
 Engage customers and generate leads!